mchellor/cs632/hw1/README.md

 5. I would pick the size of diffent part of Iris.
 It could be totally different between different kind of flowers.
 It's numeric

 1b.

+1. The strengths of BOW is that this method could detect the frequency of the specific words and compare the difference.
+If a mail contains many bad words, it would be determined as a spam.
+However, the weakness is that if a mail contains bad words but it is not a spam mail.
+For example, some reminders might contain bad words to ask you to avoid these. like drug, alcohol and so on.

+2. The words that appear infrequent are more predictive.
+The words that appear more frequent are less predictive.
+The more frequent a word appear, the more common that it appears in a mail.
+So it has less weight in judging a mail.

+3. I tried my classifer.
+The resault is always the same with KNN classifer.
+In my thought, the reason might be I used the most common 100 words without STOP words.
+I will upgrade later.
+In my opinion, the reason for misclassify might be various.
+The most common reason may be choosing the BOW.
+We should choose a BOW that contains most predictive words.